occiware/OCCInterface/README.md

 }% text after
 ```

-It will result into a clickable link, which post datas on click:
+It will result into a clickable link, which will post or put datas on click:

 ``` HTML
 <p>text before <a>sampleLink</a> text after</p>
 ```

 You can post an array instead of an object (in the "datas" attribute).
+It can be put instead of posted, by using the "put" key instead of the "post" one.

 If you want your sample link to post to different categories, just put an array instead of an object inside the "post" attribute.
 Example :

 ``` JSON